 Add someone to your credit card and you're granting permission for them to spend up to your credit limit (they get their own card and PIN).

-However, if you're comfortable with that risk, having the ability to add an additional cardholder can be useful.
-Here's a couple of examples:
+If you're comfortable with that risk, however – for example you're in a long-term, trusting relationship and share other finances – having the ability to add an additional cardholder can be useful.

-As only one person needs to be approved for the card, if one of you has better acceptance odds than the other, that person could apply and then add the other as an authorised used.
+As only one person needs to be approved for the card, if one of you has better acceptance odds than the other, that person could apply and then add the other as an additional cardholder.

 These offer a variety of cashback, points and airmiles, often with large introductory bonuses if you spend a certain amount (for example, 20,000 reward points if you spend £3,000 in the first three months).
 There can also be extra perks or a better rate of rewards if you spend over a certain amount on the card each year (for example, 0.5% cashback up to £10,000/year spent, 1% above).